shivanraptor/instagram-search-engine/README.md

 1. Instagram images are not searchable via Google Images Reverse Search
 2. There is no similar IG-targeted search engine in the market

+**Demo link for web version of Search Engine**

+Here is the a demo website of this search engine: https://igsearch.yourappapp.com.
+In this demo, records of 28,000 photos from 30 IG users are available to search.
+Source codes are available in this repo (in `website/` directory) as well.

+You can download the *demo.jpg* from `tools/` folder to play with the search engine.

 **The Mechanism**

 The mechanism is simple yet ineffective at this moment.